romsson/dragit/README.md

 #### Time Cube

-The internal data structure where each row is a data point, and each column a time point.You may want to generate a random time cube (of `nb_data_points` x `nb_time_steps`) as below:
+The internal data structure where each row is a data point, and each column a time point.You may want to generate a random time cube (of `nb_data_points` x `nb_time_steps`).
+The `x` and `y` values should reflect the exact position of the data poin on screen.
+Example as below:

 ```
 var timecube = d3.range(nb_data_points).map(function(d, i) {